rkuczer/rkuczer.github.io/_posts/2024-02-14-cloudchallenge.md

 The official website can be reached [here](https://cloudresumechallenge.dev/docs/the-challenge/azure/).

 # Steps Taken
-### Certification:
+### Certification
 AZ-900 (Azure Fundamentals) is an introductory certification that orients someone with Azure.
 It offers a great lay of the land of the possibilities with the Cloud Platform.
 This is the first step I took.
-### HTML:
+### HTML
-HTML: Secondly my resume was currently in a word doc, instead of converting it to HTML manually I used a tool like <a href="https://cloudresumechallenge.dev/docs/the-challenge/azure/">here</a>.
-So it will be able to appear nicely in a webpage.
+Secondly if you are going to use a resume for the static website you need to convert it out of a word document and into  HTML.
+Instead of doing it manually use a tool like <a href="https://htmledit.squarefree.com/">this</a>, so it will appear nicely in a webpage.
+However, in my case I will not be using my resume but a custom site I made.
 ### CSS
-I created a CSS file for my resume's style.
+Next, I created a CSS file for my website's style.

 ```
 /* display background color black on navbar scroll */